siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### From

-A window can be also be used as input to any query like streams.
+A window can be an input to a query, similar to streams.

 Note !!!
-     When window is used as input to a query, another window cannot be applied on top of this.
+     When window is used as an input to a query, another window cannot be applied on top of this.

 **Syntax**